megnergit/MoistureSensor_ESP32_E3/README.md

 * Pick 'NodeMCU ESP-32S' which we are going to use below.
 ![Project setting](./images/project_setting.png)

-Your directoy should now look like
+Your directoty should now look like
 ```
 .
 ├── LICENSE